Tattooing

 (1584 hours—typically 3 semesters)

-The Tattooing Program prepares students to become professional tattoo artists.
-A working knowledge of art and proficiency in Procreate are required for admission—most students meet this requirement by completing the Illustration Program or equivalent experience.
+The program prepares students to become professional tattoo artists.
+A working knowledge of art and proficiency in Procreate are required for admission—most students meet this requirement by completing the Art Program or through equivalent experience.

 The program begins with a detailed introduction to tattoo equipment, machine assembly and maintenance, stencil creation, and sterilization procedures to ensure a safe and sanitary work environment.
 Students then progress to tattooing on synthetic practice skin, where they refine their line work, shading, and technique under instructor supervision.

-In the final stage, students tattoo live clients in a supervised studio environment, gaining real-world experience and developing a personal artistic specialization (e.g., fine line, neo-traditional, realism, Japanese, or geometric).
+In the final stage, students tattoo live clients in a supervised studio environment, gaining real-world experience and developing a personal artistic specialization, such as fine line, neo-traditional, realism, Japanese, or geometric tattooing.
 Each student builds a professional portfolio showcasing a range of completed tattoos.

-Upon graduation, students will possess the skills and experience necessary to work as professional tattoo artists in established studios or to begin building their own clientele.
+Upon graduation, students will possess the skills and experience necessary to work as professional tattoo artists in an established studio.